 Hypertension is common.
-In some cases, there are prominent neurological changes.
+In some cases, there are significant neurological changes.

 Patients with hemolytic uremic syndrome commonly exhibit the signs and symptoms of thrombotic microangiopathy (TMA), which may include:

-Abdominal pain, low platelet count, elevated lactate dehydrogenase (LDH), a chemical released from damaged cells and therefore a marker of cell damage).
+Abdominal pain, low platelet count, and elevated lactate dehydrogenase (LDH), a chemical released from damaged cells, is a markers of cell damage).

-Decreased haptoglobin (indicative of the breakdown of red blood cells) anemia (low red blood cell count), schistocytes (damaged red blood cells), elevated creatinine (a protein waste product generated by muscle metabolism and eliminated renally).
+Decreased haptoglobin (indicative of the breakdown of red blood cells), anemia (low red blood cell count), schistocytes (damaged red blood cells), elevated creatinine (a protein waste product generated by muscle metabolism and eliminated really).

 Proteinuria (indicative of kidney damage), confusion, fatigue, edema (swelling), nausea, vomiting, and diarrhea.